dome2x/davidoff-commerce/README.md

 ## Join our developer community

-We invite you to give feedback and ask questions in our [Developer Community](https://developer.bigcommerce.com/community) BigCommerceDevs Slack or on our Discord server.
+We'd love to see hear any feedback and answer your questions in our [Developer Community](https://developer.bigcommerce.com/community).